Entrepreneurship and Technology Innovations in Education

 Entrepreneurship and Technology Innovations in Education (ETIE) is a course that explores how entrepreneurs are applying business practices and technology innovations to transform classrooms and schools/colleges to lead to higher performance.

-With prosperity and life outcomes closely linked to educational attainment levels, entrepreneurs and investors are stepping in to reimagine the classroom and schools, and the whole approach to teaching and learning.
-In the last few years, the sector has witnessed innovations such as tools to highly personalize learning, online learning platforms to increase access, and creating new affordable private schools in developing countries such as India and Africa to address the lack of quality public schools.
-With trillions of dollars spent annually on education around the world, the large potential market, and significant opportunities for improvement, there has been a corresponding growth in investments in companies seeking to transform this sector.
+With nearly $4 trillion spent globally annually and life outcomes closely linked to educational attainment levels, entrepreneurs and investors are stepping in to reimagine the classroom and schools, and the whole approach to teaching and learning.
+The sector has witnessed innovations such as tools to highly personalize learning, online learning platforms to increase access, and new school models that are addressing the lack of quality public schools in places like India.
+Recently, entrepreneurs are developing machine learning and AI approaches to transforming education.
+With trillions of dollars spent annually on education around the world, the large potential market, and significant technological advancement, the sector is undergoing a major transformation.

 ETIE takes a general management approach and is intended for a broad audience.
 The course is appropriate for students who are interested in creating, leading, investing, or merely supporting education enterprises.
 No prior experience in education is required.

 The course takes the perspective of a leader in an educational venture or enterprise.
 As entrepreneurs lead their organizations through product development processes, monetization strategies, scaling approaches, etc., they must also contend with working within a large bureaucracy, addressing entrenched interests, and being subject to public scrutiny.
 The course looks at ways in which entrepreneurs are seeking to overcome these obstacles but also taking creative approaches to turn them into sustainable advantages.
 ETIE's objectives are to teach students:

 - Understand the key forces and challenges in the education sector creating opportunities for entrepreneurs.

 - Develop an approach to identifying promising opportunities